 Every marketplace professional knows that quality content is the key to success.
-Without good user generated content, you won’t drive traffic to your platform.
+Without good user-generated content, you won’t drive traffic to your platform.

 The quality of your content helps build trust (a vital element to marketplace success) and directly impacts conversions, engagement and retention.
-In fact, visitors are more than twice as likely to return to your site if they encounter high quality content on their first visit.
+In fact, visitors are more than twice as likely to return to your site if they encounter high-quality content on their first visit.

-Now, what constitutes good content can differ wildly depending on; your audience, the services your platform facilitates and the overall competition in your specific niche.
+What constitutes good content can differ wildly depending on; your audience, the services your platform facilitates and the overall competition in your specific niche.